kyiv-public-transsport

 A bus is a very popular public transport among Kyiv citizens

 The cost of a single trip is 8 UAH, regardless of the duration of the trip.
-You may buy a ticket from a bus conductor or from a driver if there is no conductor on the route.
 Always punch your ticket or else it will be considered invalid in case of inspector’s checkup.
-You will have to pay the fine, which is 80 UAH if you haven’t punched the ticket.

 There are also 6 Express Bus routes.
 On these routes, buses make fewer stops, only at some main stations.
 This allows to pass the route and to get to the destination much faster.